ArwynFr/dotnet-integration-testing/.github/USAGE.md

 You will need to override the abstract `ConfigureDbContext` method to tell the dependency injection library how to configure your context.
-A context instance will be generated per test and injected in your target app as a singleton.
+A context instance will be generated per test and injected in your target app.
 You can access the same context instance in your test through the `Database` property.

 ```cs
 protected override void ConfigureDbContext(DbContextOptionsBuilder builder)